Occupational & Environmental Studies

 Centre for Safety and Health at Work

-The information collected in this study will generate data on environmental and occupational exposure to NNI’s, information which can be used to support policy-making and examine methods to reduce exposure.
-Studies such as EIRE are important to evaluate the level of exposure of these chemicals in the general population and in work settings.
+The EIRE study will generate data on environmental and occupational exposure to NNIs, which can be used to support policy-making and examine methods to reduce exposure.

-The research study will be carried out by researchers based in the UCD School of Public Health, Physiotherapy and Sports Science in collaboration with the Institute for Prevention and Occupational Medicine (IPA) of the German Social Accident Insurance Bochum, Germany.
-The study is planned to take place from May 2022 – May 2026.
+The EIRE research study will be carried out by researchers based in the UCD School of Public Health, Physiotherapy and Sports Science in collaboration with the Institute for Prevention and Occupational Medicine (IPA) of the German Social Accident Insurance Bochum, Germany.
+The study is planned to take place from November 2022 – November 2026.

 This study is funded by the Science Foundation Ireland (SFI) pathway programme.